 DBF format is a very old, database format originally introduced by dBase II, recycled by FoxPro and used as a database component by ESRI shapefiles.
 In addition to the ubiquitous use of DBF within shapefiles, popular for many years within ESRI products and open source such as QGIS, surprisingly many data sets have been published using DBF format.
 We suppose the authors found that slightly better than using cuneiform marks on clay tablets.

 Most applications use libraries like JET or others to read DBF.
 Manifold uses a specialized DBF driver written by Manifold, originally developed to automatically handle the many variations of DBF encountered within shapefiles.
-Manifold, therefore, can read or link DBF files either from 64-bit Manifold or 32-bit Manifold.
+Manifold, therefore, can read or link DBF files without relying on Microsoft software.

 Manifold can import from DBF, link read/write to DBF, and export tables to DBF.